nemerosa/ontrack/CONTRIBUTING.md

 - Make an individual pull request for each suggestion.
 - Check your spelling and grammar.
 - Update the documentation at need.

+See the [development quick start documentation](DEVELOPMENT.md) for starting the development of Ontrack locally.